SpeedyZ500/pytest-instructions/README.md

     This code tests positive (passing) and negative (failing) functionality of three `SongLibrary` methods: `add_song`, `remove_song`, and `get_songs_in_genre`.
 The first test, `test_add_song_positive`, is already provided for you.

-## 2.2 Run a Test File with `pytest`
+## 22 Run a Test File with `pytest`

+Now that you have created a test file, you can configure VS Code to discover and execute your tests.

+## 22.1 Configure Python Tests

 1. Open the Testing tab in VS Code.

     > [!IMPORTANT]
     > The Testing tab is located on the left side of the screen.

+2. Press the "Configure Python Tests" button.
+A dropdown menu will appear at the top of the screen.
+3. Select `pytest` as the enabled testing framework.
+4. Select the root directory `.` as the test directory.

+VS Code is now configured to automatically discover any test files and tests in your root directory.

+## 22.2 Run `pytest`

-2. Press the "Run Tests" icon.
+1. Press the "Run Tests" button in the Testing tab.
+This will run all the tests that

 ## 3 Write a Positive Test